mayankiet/ai-ecommerce-bot/README.md

 # 💬 e-commerce chatbot (Gen AI RAG project using LLama3.3 and GROQ)

-This is POC of an intelligent chatbot tailored for an e-commerce platform, enabling seamless user interactions by accurately identifying the intent behind user queries.
+This is an intelligent chatbot tailored for an e-commerce platform, enabling seamless user interactions by accurately identifying the intent behind user queries.
 It leverages real-time access to the platform's database, allowing it to provide precise and up-to-date responses.

 Folder structure
 1. app: All the code for chatbot